NicoleLabrAvila/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 ## How do I submit a job to the scheduler?

+Our scheduler **Slurm** provides two approaches to submit jobs:
+ 1)  Using a bash script that includes directives to the Slurm scheduler.
+ 2)  Using command-line arguments to provide directives to Slurm.

 To submit a job to the scheduler you need to write a jobscript that contains the resources the job is asking for and the actual commands you want to run.
-This jobscript is then submitted using the `qsub` command.
+This jobscript is then submitted using the `batch` command.

 ```
-qsub myjobscript
+batch myjobscript
 ```

 It will be put in to the queue and will begin running on the compute nodes at some point later when it has been allocated resources.